Abstract

 |

-B25034 reports occupied and vacant housing units by the decade the structure was built; its top two age categories are "Built 1939 or earlier" (B25034_011E) and "Built 1940 to 1949" (B25034_010E), which together give the two pre-threshold shares the method requires 17.
-S1701 is the ACS subject table for poverty status; the percent-below-poverty estimate is published directly as S1701_C03_001E over the universe "population for whom poverty status is determined" (S1701_C01_001E), so no separate denominator computation is needed 18.
+B25034 reports occupied and vacant housing units by the decade built.
+The method uses its pre-1940 category (B25034_011E) together with the 1940-to-1959 and 1960-to-1979 decade categories (B25034_007E through B25034_010E), which give the three construction-era shares the housing-age score requires 17.
+S1701 is the ACS subject table for poverty status.
+It publishes the percent-below-poverty estimate directly as S1701_C03_001E over the universe "population for whom poverty status is determined" (S1701_C01_001E), so no separate denominator is needed 18.
 B01003 supplies total population and B09001 supplies the count of residents under 18, used for population-weighting and for the child-burden overlay rather than for the risk score itself 1920.

-2.3 Census API pipeline
+Census API pipeline

 Data were retrieved programmatically from the Census Data API.
 Detailed tables (B25034, B01003, B09001) were requested from the ACS 2022 5-year detailed-tables endpoint and the subject table (S1701) from the parallel subject endpoint 16: